 The performance of your Correct Craft boat depends on load weight and distribution.
-Distribute weight evenly, from bow to stern, and also from port to starboard.
+DISTRIBUTE WEIGHT EVENLY, from bow to stern, and also from port to starboard.

 Overloading of passengers, personal equipment and supplies could result in an accident, especially in rough waters.
-Maintain a balanced load at all times.